sahilarun/Routenote-website/README.md

 - [x] Easy to use

 ###
-Routenote Website UI is a music distribution compny base in [Routenote.com](https://routenote.com) If you liked this repository, feel free to leave a star ⭐ to help promote !
+Routenote Website UI is a music distribution company base in [Routenote.com](https://routenote.com) If you liked this repository, feel free to leave a star ⭐ to help promote !